 And she is making progress, indeed!
 At home, the outdoor play structure is the place to be these days.
 Hannah is scaling the rock-climbing wall, climbing the ladder to get to the slide, and using the trapeze swing.
 At preschool, her braces are helping her meet her physical goals of navigating the playground and mastering the stairs safely.

 “She is incredibly vibrant and tenacious.
 Thankfully she has a very go-with-the-flow attitude.
 She has adjusted easily to using her braces.
 I attribute that to her experience here.
 Nothing has been intimidating.
 Her initial introduction to the concept has been positive.
-It is always kid-centered here,” says Jaclyn.
+It is always kid-centered here,” says Jackie.

 “It’s going to be okay!” she stresses, followed by, ”Do your homework.
 You have to build the right community around you.”

-Jaclyn has clearly done her homework, which no doubt contributes to the confidence and technical detail with which she explains Hannah’s journey thus far and the goals they are working toward.
+Jackie has clearly done her homework, which no doubt contributes to the confidence and technical detail with which she explains Hannah’s journey thus far and the goals they are working toward.
 Perhaps most heartwarming is the pride that radiates from her when she describes her daughter’s analytical mind, her love of reading, of art, music, dance, and playing doctor.
 She has a community of support in place so that her daughter can go about the business of learning, playing, growing, and loving life.
 We are honored to be a part of her community.